TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 \f[ s = \sum_{i=1}^n a_i. \f]

-Sequentialy, such sum can be computed very easily as follows:
+Sequentially, such sum can be computed very easily as follows:

 \includelineno SequentialSum.cpp